VeryCrazyDog/Notes/Computer/Linux/Arch Linux/Install.md

 * One single hard disk
 * Using GPT partition
 * One single root partition as partition scheme
-* 4GB swap file will be used instead of swap partition
+* Swap file will be used instead of swap partition
 * Minimal package installation
 * With hostname `archlinux`
 * Using Hong Kong time zone